samir-ouaammou/1337-cub3D/README.md

 | 🖱️ Mouse Look | Rotate view using mouse movement |
 | 🎯 HUD | Add health bar, weapons, shooting system |

-> 💡 You can modify the `.cub` format for bonus as long as it’s well explained in README.

 ---